Professional Development Fund

 Examples of supported activities are online courses, educational conferences, seminars, workshops, or preparation for professional certifications that relate to the Competencies for Managers of Volunteers.

-To be eligible for consideration, an individual must:
+Eligibility Criteria: To be eligible for consideration, an individual must be:

-- be employed by a Maine school or organization (public or private nonprofit or Maine affiliate of a national charity) that engages citizens as volunteers in Maine communities OR serve in a pro bono capacity with a Maine school or organization in the volunteer program with responsibilities that are equivalent to those of an employee (e.g., training, supervision, assessment of volunteers performing service)
+serve in a pro bono capacity in the volunteer program of such organizations with responsibilities that are equivalent to those of an employee (e.g., training, supervision, assessment of volunteers performing service).

 - have at least two years of experience as a volunteer coordinator or in volunteer program management.

 - have a supervisor-approved professional development plan that identifies specific skills, knowledge, or abilities related to volunteer management that require formal training or education.

 - able to complete proposed professional development activity by December 31 of the year in which the award is made.